gitbls/pistrong/README.md

 ## InstallPiStrong

-`InstallPiStrong` downloads the source and builds/installs the latest release of strongSwan.
-It also creates the strongSwan configuration and required config files for `pistrong`.
-The installation has been fully tested on Raspbian.
-Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not well-tested.

-`InstallPiStrong` builds strongSwan from source rather than using the distro's strongSwan package since most distros are carrying older versions of strongSwan.
-Additionally, not all distros appear to have strongSwan built with `--enable-systemd`. `pistrong` only works with the new systemd model.
-The download/build/install process takes about 20 minutes on a Raspberry Pi 3B with a reasonable internet connection.
+`InstallPiStrong` installs strongSwan, and downloads the remainder of the pistrong scripts. strongSwan can be installed in two different ways:
+* Using the strongSwan packages in your distro, if they are present
+* Build strongSwan from a source tarball downloaded from strongswan.org

+InstallPiStrong will display the version numbers of both, and ask you to choose which to install.
+The pros/cons of each method:

+**From apt package**
+* **Pros**
+    * Smaller download and very quick install
+    * Easy to manage and update with apt package tools
+* **Cons**
+    * Typically not the latest version

+**From a source tarball**
+* **Pros**
+    * The latest and greatest released version
+* **Cons**
+    * Larger download and longer install (10-15 minutes on a Pi4, and about an hour on a Pi Zero)
+    * Cannot be managed or updated with apt package tools
+    * You **must** retain the directory /root/piStrong in order to uninstall strongSwan installed with this method.

+In general, unless you have a strong need for the latest/greatest, it's better to use the apt-provided packages, simply because of the install time and package management tools.
+But, both are supported, and pistrong works with both of them.

+**NOTE:** If the version of strongSwan in your distro is less than 5.8.0, InstallPiStrong will not allow you to use the apt install.

-`InstallPiStrong` has several phases.
-If no phase is specified or **all** is specified, all phases will be run.
+When building from a source tarball, `InstallPiStrong` has several phases.
+If no phase is specified or **all** is the default, and all phases will be run.
 InstallPiStrong does not pause at the start of each phase.
-If you it to pause at the start of each phase, use **allx ** as the command line argument.
+If you it to pause at the start of each phase, use **allx** as the command line argument.
 The phases include:

 * **allx** the same as **all** but pauses at the start of each phase
 * **prereq** ensures that the required packages are installed on your system